 Advertise Lake Vacation Rentals

 Tucked away in Sawyer County in northwest Wisconsin, Lake Chippewa is a rare undeveloped paradise.
-Called the "Big Chip," Lake Chippewa is Wisconsin's third largest lake and tops the list for pristine water and wilderness.
+Called the "Big Chip," Lake Chippewa is one of Wisconsin's largest inland lakes and tops the list for pristine water and wilderness.

 The flooding of Lake Chippewa created a lake with interesting and unusual characteristics.
 The lake has over 140 islands ranging in size from half an acre to 272 acres.
-The many islands and floating bogs make speed boating unwise and Lake Chippewa much better suited to quiet boating and fishing.
+The many islands and floating bogs make speed boating unwise.
+Lake Chippewa much better suited to quiet boating and fishing.
 The lake's many coves and inlets are best explored slowly or by canoe or kayak.
-There is, however plenty to explore.
-Lake Chippewa's 233 shoreline miles are deliberately undeveloped, and unlike other recreation lakes the never will be.
-In fact in 1988 the state of Wisconsin spent $7 million to purchase 6,900 acres from the Northern States Power Co. saving it from commercial development.
+There is, however, plenty to explore.
+Lake Chippewa's 233 shoreline miles are deliberately undeveloped, and unlike other recreation lakes they never will be.
+In 1988 the state of Wisconsin spent $7 million to purchase 6,900 acres from the power company, saving it from commercial development.
 Because most of the rest of the shoreline is owned by the LCO Band and the Federal government in the Chequamegon-Nicolet National Forest, the wooded shores of the "Big Chip" will never be more than 15% developed.

 The fishing on Lake Chippewa is exceptional.
-In fact the Wisconsin DNR says over half the walleye caught on the lake exceed 40 inches, and the lake is exempt from the state's 15 inch walleye limit.
-There are also healthy populations of crappie, northern pike, perch, and bluegill.
-The lake is rimmed with aspen, birch, pine and oak and the woodland is home to deer, bear, elk and otters.
-Beavers, herons, osprey and eagles also call Lake Chippewa home and lucky visitors might see or hear loons on the lake.
+According to the Wisconsin Department of Natural Resources, over half of the walleye caught on the lake exceed 40 inches, and the lake is exempt from the state's 15 inch walleye limit.
+There are also healthy populations of muskellunge, crappie, northern pike, perch, and bluegill.
+The lake is rimmed with aspen, birch, pine and oak, and the woodland is home to deer, bear, elk and otters.
+Beavers, herons, osprey and eagles also call Lake Chippewa home.
+Lucky visitors might see or hear loons on the lake.